QuSpin/QuSpin/sphinx/source/parallelization.rst

 	$ export MKL_NUM_THREADS = 4
 	$ echo $MKL_NUM_THREADS

-Make sure you run your script from that terminal.
-If you run your code from a different terminal, you have to set this variable again.
+Make sure you run your script from that terminal window.
+If you run your code from a different terminal window, you have to set this variable again.

 2) in the beginning of your python script, set
 ::
 	import os
 	os.environ['MKL_NUM_THREADS'] = '4' # set number of OpenMP threads to run in parallel

-This makes the MKL variable a part of your python script.
+This allows to change the MKL variable dynamically from your python script.

 Another useful python package for changing the number of cores MKL is using at runtime is `mkl-service <https://docs.anaconda.com/mkl-service/>`_.
 For more information about MKL-accelerated versions of NumPy, check out this `website <https://docs.anaconda.com/mkl-optimizations/>`_.